-3 Reasons Why Creating a Stellar Point of Difference is More Important Than Ever
+3 Reasons Why Creating a Compelling Point of Difference is More Important Than Ever

-Here are three of the most pivotal challenges (and opportunities) for brands looking to create a winning point of difference in the post-pandemic era.
+Here are three of the most pivotal challenges—and opportunities—for brands looking to create a winning point of difference in the pandemic (and post-pandemic) era.

 Breaking the e-Replenish Cycle

 Over the past few years, almost every industry has been feeling the acceleration of consumers’ shift to ecommerce, but the pandemic has brought the change on in full force.
 The most concerning aspect of this shift is the replenishment mindset, where consumers are either on an auto-refill schedule, or simply push a button to refill their cart with their go-to necessities.